This is a list of foods rich in B vitamins, iron, and zinc. Read on to find out which ones they are.

 2 eggs

-Eggs are rich in choline, an important substance that helps form new cells and positively affects nerve endings.
+Eggs contain a lot of choline, a crucial compound that helps form new cells and positively affects nerve endings.
 The better the nerve impulses pass in the brain, the more efficiently our memory will work.
 When neurons are well connected, information is absorbed faster.
-One large egg contains 20% Choline Daily Value – 113 milligrams.
+One large egg contains 20% Choline Daily Value - 113 milligrams.

-There are also many vitamins in the egg – B6, B9, B12, and D. Vitamins of group B reduce the level of homocysteine, a hormone that can “attack” the walls of blood vessels and form blood clots.
+The egg contains a variety of vitamins as well - B6, B9, B12, and D. Vitamins of group B reduce the level of homocysteine,a hormone that has the ability to "attack" blood vessel walls and form blood clots.
 Vitamins B and D help the absorption of protein and positively affect brain cells by stimulating their reproduction.
 Also, the protein from eggs is considered the most assimilable among animal proteins.
-Thus, the more eggs we eat, the more the brain receives the “building material,” and the cognitive ability improves.
+Thus, the more eggs we eat, the more the brain receives the "building material," and the cognitive ability improves.

 Doctors recommend 2 to 6 eggs a week.